Colleges of the University of Otago: Descriptions of the colleges

 A number of colleges have their own articles: Caroline Freeman College, Selwyn College, Knox College, St Margaret's College, Studholme College, Arana College, Carrington College, Aquinas College, University College, Salmond College, and Cumberland College.

-From the founding of the first college, Selwyn College, in 1893, to the most recent, Te Rangi Hiroa College, in 2014, the architecture, motivations, expectations and models for residential colleges in Dunedin have changed substantially.
+From the founding of the first college, Selwyn College, in 1893, to the most recent, Te Rangihīroa College, (founded in 2014 and relocated in 2025), the architecture, motivations, expectations and models for residential colleges in Dunedin have changed substantially.
 None of the earliest three colleges were owned by the university, despite this being the case for the vast majority of later colleges, and a significant fraction were originally single-sex (including all but one of the affiliated colleges and several university-owned colleges) whereas all colleges are now co-educational.
 As such, the residential colleges represent a wide range of buildings, compositions and ethoses.

 Toroa College

 Toroa College was opened by the university in 1996 as Toroa International House to cater for growing numbers of overseas students.
 It was the first residential college to offer self-catering accommodation.
 Since then, it has become Toroa College and has opened access to domestic students.
 The college takes an active approach to environmental issues and has an environmental committee charged with encouraging sustainable living in the residential college context.